Back me or sack me, protege of Germany's Merkel tells her party

 An INSA poll on Monday put support for the CDU at 25%, way down from the 32.9% the party won in the 2017 federal election.

-In her speech, Kramp-Karrenbauer painted a dystopian scenario of economic decline for Germany in which its companies cease to register patents in 10 years’ time, and young people leave the country complaining of a lack of creativity.

-The CDU’s youth wing wants the congress to discuss holding a ballot of members on who should be the conservative bloc’s candidate for chancellor at the next federal election but the party’s establishment opposes the initiative.

-Kramp-Karrenbauer’s chief rival for the party leadership last year, veteran politician Friedrich Merz, has been circling and last month criticised the government’s record as “abysmal”.
+Merz has been circling and last month criticized the government’s record as “abysmal”.

-Kramp-Karrenbauer defended the government’s record, arguing that under Merkel: “They were and are 14 good years for Germany and we can all be proud of that.”
+But speaking shortly after Kramp-Karrenbauer addressed the conference, he threw his weight behind her and took a swipe at the Social Democratic Party (SPD), junior partners in Merkel’s awkward ‘grand coalition’.

+“The Social Democrats are structurally disloyal.
+We are loyal - to our chairwoman, and to the government,” Merz told delegates.

-Editing by Michelle Martin and Frances Kerry
+Additional reporting by Andreas Rinke and Alexander Ratz; Editing by Michelle Martin, Frances Kerry and Andrew Heavens